 Interest rate caps and floors are similar to options in that the purchase of an interest rate cap or floor entitles the purchaser, to the extent that a specified index exceeds (in the case of a cap) or falls below (in the case of a floor) a predetermined interest rate, to receive payments of interest on a notional amount from the party selling the interest rate cap or floor.
 It may be more difficult for a Portfolio to trade or close out of interest rate caps and floors in comparison to other types of swaps.

 These transactions do not involve the delivery of securities or other underlying assets or principal.
-A Portfolio will enter into bilateral swap agreements, including interest rate swap, swaptions, cap or floor transactions only with counterparties who have credit ratings of at least A- (or the equivalent) from any one NRSRO or counterparties with guarantors with debt securities having such a rating.
-For cleared interest rate swaps, the Adviser will monitor the creditworthiness of each of the central clearing counterparty, clearing broker and executing broker but there will be no prescribed NRSRO rating requirements for these entities.
+A Portfolio will enter into bilateral swap agreements, including interest rate swap, swaptions, cap or floor transactions but excluding currency swaps, which are subject to separate counterparty requirements as addressed above, only with counterparties who have credit ratings of at least A- (or the equivalent) from any one NRSRO or counterparties with guarantors with debt securities having such a rating.
+For cleared swaps, the Adviser will monitor the creditworthiness of each of the central clearing counterparty, clearing broker and executing broker but there will be no prescribed NRSRO rating requirements for these entities.

 -Total Return Swaps.
 A Portfolio may enter into total return swaps in order to take a "long" or "short" position with respect to an underlying referenced asset.
 The Portfolio is subject to market price volatility of the underlying referenced asset.
 A total return swap involves commitments to pay interest in exchange for a market-linked return based on a notional amount.
 To the extent that the total return of the security, group of securities or index underlying the transaction exceeds or falls short of the offsetting interest obligation, the Portfolio will receive a payment or make a payment to the counterparty.
+Total return swaps may reflect a leveraged investment and incorporate borrowing costs which are borne by the Portfolio.
+There is no guarantee that the Portfolio's investment via a total return swap will deliver returns in excess of the embedded borrowing costs and, accordingly, the Portfolio's performance may be less than would be achieved by a direct investment in the underlying referenced asset.